deepfakes/faceswap/README.md

 # How To setup and run the project
 FaceSwap is a Python program that will run on multiple Operating Systems including Windows, Linux, and MacOS.

 See [INSTALL.md](INSTALL.md) for full installation instructions.
 You will need a modern GPU with CUDA support for best performance.
+AMD GPUs are partially supported.

 # Overview
 The project has multiple entry points.
 You will have to: